 ⚡ Why Your Java Code Is Slow — 18 Techniques Seniors Use to Speed It Up

 Many developers think their Java code is already fast, but subtle performance issues can accumulate and slow down applications.
-In this post, I’ll share 18 proven techniques
+Here are 18 proven techniques senior developers use to optimize code and make programs faster, cleaner, and easier to maintain.

 1. ๐Ÿ“ Efficient String Handling

-In Java, Strings are immutable.
-Concatenating strings with + in a loop creates a new object each time, which consumes memory and CPU.
-Use StringBuilder or StringJoiner for repeated concatenation.
+Strings are immutable.
+Concatenating with + in loops creates many temporary objects.
+Use StringBuilder or StringJoiner instead.

 String result = "";